pi-hole/docker-pi-hole/README.md

 The Date-based (including incremented "Patch" versions) do not relate to any kind of semantic version number, rather a date is used to differentiate between the new version and the old version, nothing more.

-Release notes will always contain full details of changes in the container, including changes to core Pi-hole components
+Release notes will always contain full details of changes in the container, including changes to core Pi-hole components.

 | tag                 | description
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------|